 Line 3.
 Sales factor.
 If you have a federal taxable income or loss, in column 1 enter only a positive number.
 Otherwise, in columns 1 and 2 enter a positive number or, if the result is a negative number, enter zero.
 Calculate the percentage for this factor as follows:

-amount in column 2 amount in column 1 TAX INFORMATION
+amount in column 2 amount in column 1 x 100 = sales factor percentage

 In other words: